yegor256/blog/_drafts/spec.md

 the author thought about this problem.
 This information would just confuse us more, skip it.
 Just facts, no opinions.

+Don't get me wrong, I'm not against creativity.
+Programmers are not robots, quietly implementing what the document says.
+But a messy document has nothing to do with creativity.
+If you want me to be creating, define the borders of that creativity and let me experiment within them, for example:

+{% highlight text %}
+Multiple versions of the API must be supported.
+How exactly it is done, doesn't really matter.
+{% endhighlight %}

+This is how you invite me to be creative.
+I realize that the user of the product doesn't really have any restrictions or expectations about the versioning mechanims in the API.
+I'm free to do whatever I can.
+Great, I'll do it my way.

+But, again, let me re-iterate, a specification is not a discussion board.

 ## Mixing Functional and Quality Requirements

 This is how it looks:

 {% highlight text %}
 User must be able to scroll down through the list of images in the profile, smoothly and fast.
 {% endhighlight %}

-It's a typical mistake in almost every spec I see.
+It's a typical mistake in almost every spec I've seen.
 Here we mix together a functional requirement ("to scroll images") and and a non-functional one ("scrolling is smooth and fast").
 Why is it bad?
 Well, there is no specific reason, but it's just a lack